-At left, a picture of me with at the conservatory the day before my End of Degree Recital.
+At left, a picture of me at the conservatory the day before my End of Degree Recital.

 Undergraduate at Ohio University

 From 2012 to 2016 I double majored in Linguistics and Spanish at Ohio University, in Athens, Ohio.
 I was also a student of the Interdepartmental Institute for the Empirical Study of Language, for which I wrote a senior thesis.
 During these years I earned four certificates and started studying my fourth language - Mandarin Chinese.
 Most importantly, I met and became friends with incredible people from all over the world.

-At left, a picture of me with my family during my graduation.
+At left, a picture of me with my family the day of my graduation.

 Graduate student at The Pennsylvania State University